habrzyk-pawel/habrzyk-pawel.github.io/_posts/2025-05-07-What-is-MLOps.md

 ## Summary

 The point of this article is to demostrate what is MLOps and why it is hard.
-In a sense it is hard for the same reasons why software is hard - just in its own unique way
+In a sense it is hard for the same reasons why software is hard - just in its own unique way.
+As always, why comes before what and how